-I was first licensed as a Novice Class in 1971 at 15 years of age in the Seattle area.
+I was first licensed as an FCC Novice Class amateur radio operator in 1971 at 15 years of age in the Seattle area.
 In the early 1980s, after college, I moved to the Jersey Shore and my ham radio project became development of AMTOR hardware and firmware.
 I was also part of the team that developed the TAPR TNC-2 packet radio controller.
-Fast forwarding to present time, I’m a member of the Garden State Amateur Radio Association based in Tinton Falls NJ (GSARA.club) and a life member of the ARRL.
+Fast forwarding to present time, I’m a member of the Garden State Amateur Radio Association based in Tinton Falls NJ and a life member of the ARRL.

 I’m more of a radio experimenter and tinkerer than an operator.
 Most my ham radio time is spent at my workbench developing circuits and writing computer programs.
 I was off the air for about 15 years staring in 2000, but I’m becoming reacquainted with the hobby.
 Most of my HF on-air activity has been using the digital modes provided by FLDIGI.
 However I recently completed CW Academy’s advanced class, run by CWops, and that has been instrumental in getting me back on CW.
-I log HF contacts via LoTW (although I’m a bit slow about uploading the data) but I also gladly exchange paper QSL cards, either direct or via the bureau.
+I log HF contacts via LoTW but I also gladly exchange paper QSL cards, either direct or via the bureau.

 Check out my Projects page to see some of the projects I’m currently working on.